ibm-cloud-docs/cloud-shell/troubleshooting.md

 If your connection was lost because of a temporary hiccup in your internet connection, refresh the browser window to reconnect.
 If you continue to be disconnected, restart {{site.data.keyword.cloud-shell_short}}.
 Restarting {{site.data.keyword.cloud-shell_notm}} removes all files in your workspace, so be sure to [download any files](/docs/cloud-shell?topic=cloud-shell-files) that you want to keep.
 {: tsResolve}

-If a region is unavailable, restarting {{site.data.keyword.cloud-shell_short}} will automatically load it in an available region if you didn't change the {{site.data.keyword.cloud-shell_short}} location from the default.
+If a region is unavailable, restarting {{site.data.keyword.cloud-shell_short}} automatically loads it in an available region if you didn't change the {{site.data.keyword.cloud-shell_short}} location from the default.
 If you did manually change to a different location, clear your browser cache and cookies to remove your preferences, and then open {{site.data.keyword.cloud-shell_short}}.

+## Why does {{site.data.keyword.cloud-shell_short}} hang, close, or restart?
+{: #trouble-resource-use}
+{: troubleshoot}
+{: support}

+You're working in {{site.data.keyword.cloud-shell_short}} when your session hangs or closes with no message.
+{: tsSymptoms}

+{{site.data.keyword.cloud-shell_short}} might hang, experience slow performance, or close with intensive resource usage.
+If too many resources are used, the {{site.data.keyword.cloud-shell_short}} environment might restart.
+When {{site.data.keyword.cloud-shell_short}} closes, any data in your workspace is deleted.
+{: tsCauses}